© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Holt Bridge is a scheduled monument protected by Cadw under reference DE024.
 View the official record →

-Holt Bridge is a medieval stone bridge spanning the River Dee near Holt in Denbighshire, Wales.
+Holt Bridge is a medieval bridge crossing the River Dee in Denbighshire, Wales, constructed during the fourteenth century as part of the strategic infrastructure development in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE024.

 Holt Bridge dates from the medieval period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Holt Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE024.